 When you make any type of compensation claim, you will need to supply evidence to explain what happened, who was liable and what you suffered.
 In the case of data breach claims, the following evidence could be used:

-- Medical records that show any diagnosed conditions like distress, anxiety or depression.
+- Medical records that show any diagnosed conditions like data breach distress, post-traumatic stress disorder (PTSD) anxiety or depression.
 Additionally, an independent medical report that we’ll discuss in the next section could prove useful.

 - Emails or letters from the data controller confirming that a breach took place and that you were affected.

 - An ICO investigation report to show what happened and the information that was leaked.